-On March 10, 2020, the World Health Organization declared the coronavirus to be a pandemic.
-Since then, business continuity, including supply chains and consumer demand across a broad range of industries and countries, has been, and continues to be, severely impacted as governments and their citizens take significant and unprecedented measures to mitigate the consequences of the pandemic.
-Get Lit is continuing to conduct its youth poetry and spoken word services activities, on a remote basis, and to monitor the ongoing impact of the pandemic response on its overall operations.
-At the time of this reporting, the cumulative financial impact of the pandemic on Get Lit cannot be fully determined, therefore no related adjustments have been made to these financial statements.
+In early March 2020, the COVID-19 was declared to be a global pandemic.
+Business continuity, including supply chains and consumer demand across a broad range of industries and countries, has been, and continues to be, severely impacted as governments and their citizens take significant and unprecedented measures to mitigate the consequences of the pandemic.
+Get Lit has continued to conduct its youth poetry and spoken word services activities, on a remote basis, and to monitor the ongoing impact of the pandemic response on its overall operations.
+At the time of this reporting, the cumulative financial impact of the pandemic on Get Lit, if any, cannot be fully determined, therefore no related adjustments have been made to these financial statements.